Six Questions to Ask When Hiring an HVAC Contractor

 • Did a live person always answer calls, or did an answering machine pick up?

-3. Are new technicians background-checked and drug-tested?
+3. Are the technicians background-checked and drug-tested?

-• Do you complete heat loss/gain evaluations?
+• Do you offer heat loss/gain evaluations?

 • Do you analyze insulation levels and air leaks?